 In 2017, the California Legislature passed Senate Bill 223, enacting, among other provisions, Sections 1367.042 and amending Section 1367.04.
-Among other requirements, the newly enacted provisions required:
+These provisions require:

-- Plan notifications to enrollees and the public, in specified locations and manner, of the availability of free and timely language assistance services and how to access them in the top 15 languages spoken by LEP individuals in California as determined by the Department of Health Care Services (DHCS); - Availability of free and timely auxiliary aids and services for individuals with disabilities; - A statement the plan does not discriminate based on a set of protected categories and; - A description of how to file a discrimination complaint with the United States Department of Health and Human Services Office of Civil Rights.25 Further, plans must include with non-standardized vital documents a written notice of the availability of interpretation services in the top 15 languages spoken by LEP individuals in California as determined by DHCS.26
+- Plan notifications to enrollees and the public, in specified locations and manner, of the availability of free and timely language assistance services and how to access them in the top 15 languages spoken by LEP individuals in California as determined by the Department of Health Care Services (DHCS); - Availability of free and timely auxiliary aids and services for individuals with disabilities; - A statement the plan does not discriminate based on a set of protected categories and; - A description of how to file a discrimination complaint with the United States Department of Health and Human Services Office of Civil Rights.
+Further, plans must include with non-standardized vital documents a written notice of the availability of interpretation services in the top 15 languages spoken by LEP individuals in California as determined by DHCS.

-The DMHC has begun incorporating these requirements into its medical survey process in addition to reviewing required plan filings.
+The DMHC has incorporated these requirements into its medical survey process in addition to reviewing required plan filings.